Last updated: January 29, 2026

 Driving Directions:

-From Beckley, WV Take Highway 41 north to Prince, WV.
+From Beckley, WV Take Highway 41 north (Stanaford Road) to Prince, WV.
 Cross the bridge over the New River and pass the railroad depot in Prince.
-Travel 7 tenths of a mile to the African American Heritage Auto Tour sign.
-Turn left onto gravel road.
-Tour Stop (Quinnimont Missionary Baptist Church) is the second building on the right.
+From the Depot, travel 7 tenths of a mile to the African American Heritage Tour Stop sign.
+Turn left onto the gravel road.
+Tour Stop #1 and parking are at the church buildings on the right.

 From Fayetteville, WV Take Highway 19 south to the Greentown Exit.
 Turn left at the Greentown Exit onto Highway 16/61.
 Travel on Hwy 16/61 to Mount Hope, WV.
 Turn left onto Highway 61 toward Prince and Beckley, WV.
 Travel on Highway 61 to the three way triangle.
 Turn left on Highway 41 north to Prince, WV.
 Cross the bridge over the New River and pass the railroad depot in Prince.
-Travel 7 tenths of a mile to the African American Heritage Auto Tour sign.
-Turn left onto gravel road.
-Tour Stop (Quinnimont Missionary Baptist Church) is the second building on the right.
+After the Depot, travel .7 tenths of a mile to the African American Heritage Tour sign.
+Turn left onto the gravel road.
+Turn left onto the gravel road.
+Tour Stop #1 and parking are at the church buildings on the right.

 Directions to the Next Tour Stop: